Ample generics in automorphism groups of Boolean powers of simple Mal'cev algebras: Labellings and quotient property

 \section{Labellings and quotient property}

-To obtain a proof of Theorem~\ref{thm:DAG} from Theorem~\ref{thm:H}, we need to understand the diagonal conjugation action in $\Aut\ABxe$.
+To obtain a proof of Theorem~\ref{thm:DAG} in the non-abelian case from Theorem~\ref{thm:H}, we need to understand the diagonal conjugation action in $\Aut\ABxe$.
 For this in turn, we will need some combinatorial observations concerning the elements of $\F_0^{(n)}$, which we establish in this section.

 Throughout this section let $\sigma$ be the signature $\{s_1 ,\dots,s_m\}$ consisting of $m$ binary relation symbols.
 Let $\A,\B$ be $\sigma$-structures and let ${\phi\colon\B\rightarrow\A}$ be an epimorphism.
 Let $T$ be a group.
 The reader may think of it as (a subgroup of) $\Aut\AA$.
 Let $\lambda\colon A\to T^m$ be a \emph{labelling} of $\A$ by elements of $T^m$, and let $\mu\colon B\to T$ be a labelling of $\B$ by $T$.
 We say that $\phi,\lambda,\mu$ satisfy the \emph{quotient property} (QP) if